oci-landing-zones/terraform-oci-modules-iam/identity-domains/README.md

    - **Identity Providers Parameters**: add_to_default_idp_policy.

 3. The following operations for Identity Domain Applications can't be configured through terraform.
-Use the OCI Console or OCI API Endpoints to set them up:
+Use the OCI Console or OCI Rest Endpoints to set them up:

    - **Provisioning Operations**: Create and Account, Update the Account, Deactivate the Account, Delete the Account, Push Passwords, Push user updates, Push user activation/deactivation status.